ibm-cloud-docs/AnalyticsEngine/provisioning-concepts.md

 ### Default Spark runtime
 {: #default-spark-runtime}

 At the time of instance provisioning, you can select the Spark version to be used.
-Currently, you can choose between Spark 3.1, Spark 3.3 and Spark 3.4.
+Currently, you can choose between Spark 3.3 and Spark 3.4.
 Spark 3.3 is considered as the default version.

 The runtime includes open source Spark binaries and the configuration helps you to quickly proceed with the instance creation and run Spark applications in the instance.
 In addition to the Spark binaries, the runtime also includes the geospatial, data skipping, and Parquet modular encryption libraries.